Zach Pascal Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 Season Stats

-- Pascal has also tacked on 377 yards on 37 grabs and three touchdowns.
-He has been targeted 67 times and puts up 23.6 receiving yards per game.
+- Pascal has 377 receiving yards on 37 receptions (67 targets), with three touchdowns, averaging 23.6 yards per game.

 - Pascal has seen the ball thrown his way 12 times in the red zone this season, 19.0% of his team's 63 red zone pass attempts.